Christmas Loans: What They Are and Should You Get One

 Furthermore, some payday loan companies will ask for the right to access your bank account to take the money directly.
 If you grant this permission, they will collect repayments according to a schedule, potentially depriving you of money in the weeks and months that follow.

-It’s in your best interest with Christmas loans that installments are paid off as quickly as possible, but granting the lender direct access to your account is never a good idea.
+It’s in your best interest that installments are paid off as quickly as possible, but granting the lender direct access to your account is never a good idea.

 Potential Problems With Christmas Loans